-Te Puni Kōkiri and the Ministry of Business, Innovation and Employment (MBIE) are delivering a progressive procurement kaupapa to increase the diversity of government suppliers, starting with Māori businesses.
+Te Puni Kōkiri and the Ministry of Business, Innovation and Employment (MBIE) are delivering a progressive procurement kaupapa to increase the diversity of government suppliers of goods and services, starting with Māori businesses.

 What's on this page?

-- A target of 5 percent of the total number of buyer (mandated government agencies) procurement contracts are awarded to Māori businesses.
+- A target of 8 percent of the total number of governments’ annual contracts are awarded to Māori businesses.

 - Intermediary organisations to act as a broker, matching and connection buyers and suppliers to realise procurement opportunities.
 Further, to assist with verifying supplier businesses as meeting the definition of Māori business.